artefactual/atom-docs/user-manual/administer/settings.rst

   when enabled, this is the default placeholder help text that will appear in the per-institution search box included in the :term:`institution block`.
 For more information, see: :ref:`enable-scoping`
+* fullTreeviewCollapseOpenedButtonText: Text used in the setting to :ref:`treeview-collapsible`.
+This text will be displayed on the collapsible widget when the widget is expanded, showing the descriptions.
+The text used should suggest to users that clicking it will cause the widget to collapse, hiding the treeview.
+* fullTreeviewCollapseClosedButtonText: Text used in the setting to :ref:`treeview-collapsible`.
+This text will be displayed on the collapsible widget when the widget is collapsed, hiding the descriptions.
+The text used should suggest to users that clicking it will cause the widget to expand, showing the treeview.

 :term:`User interface <user interface>` labels can be changed by :term:`administrators <administrator>` by entering a new label(s) into the